UH-Data-Structures/hwFour/README.md

 Each line that is not a comment will have exactly two items: name, and an integer indicating the number of people in the family.
 Such items will be separated by one tab character (that is, `\t`).
 There may be empty lines in the input file but there will always be at least one line with data.
+There is a special line that will appear before any data of family members: the bus size.
+For such special line, the first item will be exacty the string `bus:` and the second item will be the size (or capacity of seats) for the bus.

 ## Theory